Conservatory of Recording Arts and Sciences: Facilities

 The Conservatory of Recording Arts and Sciences has two campuses, the main campus located in Tempe and a satellite campus located in Gilbert.
-The Tempe location hosts eight classrooms along with state of the art equipment such as a Solid State Logic 4000 console, SSL Origin console, and API legacy console along side an AVID S6 console set up for Post Production and Atmos/Surround Sound mixing.
+The Tempe location hosts eight classrooms along with state of the art equipment such as a Solid State Logic 4000 console, SSL Origin console, and API legacy console alongside an AVID S6 console set up for Post Production and Atmos/Surround Sound mixing.

 The satellite campus located in Gilbert hosts nine classrooms as well as a mobile broadcast unit and 6,000 sqft live sound venue.
-It has much of the same equipment as the Tempe location such as a Solid State Logic 4000 console, SSL Origin console, and API legacy console along side an AVID S6 for post production and Atmos work.
+It has much of the same equipment as the Tempe location such as a Solid State Logic 4000 console, SSL Origin console, and API legacy console alongside an AVID S6 for post production and Atmos work.

-Both campuses are equipped with industry standard equipment and the same audio monitoring system as studios like Skywalker Sound and Chase Productions.